The central heat trace on large compact classical groups: Applications: spectral asymptotics and gauge/string duality

 \begin{corollary}[Gauge/string duality for YM on a torus] Let $(G_N)$ be a sequence of compact classical groups of the same type $\tau\in\{A',A,B,C,D\}$ with $G_N\subset\GL_N(\C)$.
 For any $t>0$, there are explicit functionals $\{\Psi_{k,t}^\tau, k\geq 0\}$ of the partition function $\mathcal{Z}_{q_t}^\Tbb$ such that for any $p\geq 1$, as $N\to\infty$,

 \end{corollary}

 The duality is summarized in the following diagram, where the horizontal arrows describe approximate correspondences up to $O_t(N^{-p-1})$:

-If we notice that \eqref{eq:Migdal} identifies $Z_{G_N}(1,t)$ to $\Tr(e^{\frac{t}{2}\Delta_{G_N}})$, then Corollary~\ref{cor:gauge_string} is a mere rewriting of Theorem~\ref{thm:coef_Hurwitz}, whose proof will be given in \S\ref{sec:MGF}.
-We conjecture that it admits a generalization to any genus $g\geq 2$; however, it is no longer only related to the expansion of the trace of the heat kernel, but also on the expansion of the Witten zeta function $\zeta_{G_N}$ \cite{Wit}, for which only two partial results have been obtained: \begin{itemize} \item an asymptotic expansion up to any order (for $g\geq 2$ and $t=0$) \cite{Mag,Mag2}, but with no explicit interpretation of the coefficients, \item an estimation of the first nontrivial coefficient of the expansion \cite{Lem3}, but without any insight into the next orders. \end{itemize}
+If we notice that \eqref{eq:Migdal} identifies $Z_{G_N}(1,t)$ to $\Tr(e^{\frac{t}{2}\Delta_{G_N}})$, then Corollary~\ref{cor:gauge_string} is a mere rewriting of Theorem~\ref{thm:coef_Hurwitz}, whose proof is given at the end of the subsection.
+We conjecture that it admits a generalization to any genus $g\geq 2$; however, it is no longer only related to the expansion of the trace of the heat kernel, but also on the expansion of the Witten zeta function $\zeta_{G_N}$ \cite{Wit}, for which only partial results have been obtained \cite{Mag,Mag2,Lem3,Dah26}.

 To conclude, let us note that physicists also conjectured that this duality goes beyond the partition function, and holds for Wilson loop expectations, which are integrals of traces of holonomies along loops in the base surface with respect to the Yang--Mills measure \cite{GT,GT2,CMR}.
 Up to date, the best rigorous results on Wilson loops have been obtained for the continuous Yang--Mills measure in the plane \cite{PPSY}, or the discrete measure in $\Z^d$ \cite{CPS}.
 The gauge/string duality is much less explicit, because the string side is described in terms of ``combinatorial" surfaces (i.e. maps) rather than ramified coverings or stable maps.
 The correspondence between the approaches of these works and ours has yet to be explored, but it is quite unlikely that these techniques of random maps can be easily extended to the continuous Yang--Mills measure on surfaces other than the plane, mainly because of nontrivial topological effects of the compact surfaces on all observables.